joaomatossilva/joaomatossilva.github.io/_posts/2015-08-17-living-in-the-edge-between-business-and-ux.md

 ## Conclusion..

-This was a simple scenario, but similar issues happen everyday.
+This was a simple scenario, but similar issues happen every day.
 It's not easy to separate what is presentation logic and what is in fact business logic.
 Not every **if** is business logic.
 The world is not back and white, there are some grey areas as well.